Broadacre cropping in Northern Australia newsletter Vol #2

 Developing a broadacre cropping sector in northern Queensland

-This project will work with existing and new grain growers, and the agribusiness sector, within the Gulf River catchments to develop local cropping systems and agronomic skills.
-Within the Gulf River catchments of north Queensland there is limited experience and knowledge around the performance and profitability of potential dryland and irrigated broadacre grain crops that could be grown.
-An understanding of the variability in this performance is critical in providing local landholders and potential investors with the knowledge and assessment of risk needed to develop appropriate grain cropping systems for the region.
-This project will provide the opportunity for local landholders and agribusiness personnel to gain the necessary knowledge and skills needed for successful production of grain within existing extensive grazing enterprises within the region.
+This project engaged both existing and new grain growers, along with the agribusiness sector, within the Gulf River catchments to develop local cropping systems and agronomic skills.
+In the Gulf River catchments of North Queensland there was limited experience and knowledge regarding the performance and profitability of potential dryland and irrigated broadacre grain crops.
+Understanding the variability in crop performance was critical to equipping local landholders and potential investors with the knowledge and risk assessments needed to develop suitable grain cropping systems for the region.
+This project provided local landholders and agribusiness personnel with the opportunity to gain the knowledge and skills required for successful grain production, integrated within existing extensive grazing enterprises in the region.

 read more